godotengine/godot-docs/classes/class_rigidbody.rst

 - void **apply_impulse** **(** :ref:`Vector3<class_vector3>` position, :ref:`Vector3<class_vector3>` impulse **)**

 Apply a positioned impulse (which will be affected by the body mass and shape).
 This is the equivalent of hitting a billiard ball with a cue: a force that is applied once, and only once.
-Both the impulse and the offset from the body origin are in global coordinates.
+Both the impulse and the position are in global coordinates, and the position is relative to the object's origin.

 .. _class_RigidBody_get_colliding_bodies: